Nueva Esparta, El Salvador

-Nueva Esparta is a municipality in the northeasternmost zone of El Salvador, inside La Unión Department.
-The municipality is politically divided into the central Pueblo Nueva Esparta, six outlying canton communities and 31 caserios (smaller community outgrowths from the pueblo or canton communities).
+Nueva Esparta is a district in La Unión Department, in the northeasternmost zone of El Salvador.
+The district is politically divided into the central Pueblo Nueva Esparta, six outlying canton communities and 31 caserios (smaller community outgrowths from the pueblo or canton communities).

 Geography

 Location

-To the north of the municipality lies the border with Honduras and the municipality of Polorós; to the east, municipios Polorós and Concepción del Oriente; to the south, Anamorós and El Sauce; to the west, municipalities of Lislique and Anamorós.
+To the north of the district lies the border with Honduras and the district of Polorós; to the east, Polorós and Concepción del Oriente; to the south, Anamorós and El Sauce; to the west, Lislique and Anamorós.
 The city is 200 km from San Salvador, located north of the Ruta Militar highway along a rural road.

 Geographic Coordinates: 13 degrees 54’ 00” LN (North), 13 degrees 42’ 35” LN (South), 87 degrees 47’ 48” LN (East), and 87 degrees 53’ 36” LN (West).

 Altitude (city center): 295 m above sea level (at the center of the town), although some areas around the town reach over 850 m above sea level.

 Territorial Extension: 86 km2, of which 0.72 km2 is urban and 85.44 km2 is rural.

 Climate

-Climate varies widely across the municipality.
-The town lies in a valley and thus experiences the municipality's warmest temperatures; more altitudinous canton communities such as Las Marias and Monteca experience more moderate, at times even chilly, temperatures.
+Climate varies widely across the district.
+The town lies in a valley and thus experiences the district's warmest temperatures; more altitudinous canton communities such as Las Marias and Monteca experience more moderate, at times even chilly, temperatures.
 Like all of El Salvador, Nueva Esparta experiences a dry season during summer (November through April) and a rainy season during winter (late April through early October), with official annual precipitation estimated between 1600 and 1800 mm.